-We take part in a multifaceted array of outreach activities, particularly in the under-served neighborhoods of West Philadelphia.
-Besides designing and implementing professional development modules for high school teachers and providing in-class instruction to West-Philly students, we encourage classes to visit our lab.
-Additionally, each summer we also have at least one high school student, usually from an under-served high school, work in the lab.
+In an effort to promote diversity and equity in STEM, my lab participates in a multifaceted array of activities, particularly in the underserved neighborhoods of West Philadelphia, that benefit both members of the lab and the community.
+Besides designing and implementing affordable professional development modules for high school teachers and providing in-class instruction to West Philly students, we encourage classes from the surrounding community to visit our lab.
+Additionally, each summer we host at least one FGLI high school student for a hands-on research experience in the lab ??through the Penn Laboratory Experience in Natural Sciences () program.

 Simple H. volcanii DNA purification: